CZ-NIC/fred-docs/EPPReference/CommandStructure/Delete/DeleteNsset.rst

 Delete nsset
 ==============

-A nsset delete :ref:`command <struct-command>` is used to delete a nsset whose status allows it to be deleted.
+A nsset delete :ref:`command <struct-command>` is used to delete an nsset whose status allows it to be deleted.

 The nsset delete command is a ``delete`` element in the ``nsset`` namespace